Book a Free Strategy Call

-Each example includes the specific trigger, step-by-step actions, and key integrations needed to build the workflow.
-We'll focus on how dev teams can implement these systems using tools like n8n, Claude, and custom code, breaking down replicable strategies for everything from lead qualification to AI-powered content creation.
-To grasp the full potential of artificial intelligence in orchestrating complex campaigns, delve into resources on AI marketing automation.
+This article walks through 10 practical marketing automation workflow examples.
+Each one includes the specific trigger, step-by-step actions, the tools to use, and the KPIs to watch.
+The focus is on how dev teams can build these systems with n8n, Claude, and custom code, from lead qualification to AI-powered content creation.
+For a wider view of how AI orchestrates full campaigns, see this primer on AI marketing automation.

-We will also touch upon the critical importance of upskilling your current team.
-Targeted training through AI workshops, focusing on tools like Cursor and frameworks for Claude & Code for dev teams, ensures your engineers can build, deploy, and manage these sophisticated automations effectively.
-This list provides the templates you need to start building smarter, more efficient systems today.
+One more thing before the list: upskilling your current team matters as much as the workflows themselves.
+Targeted training through AI workshops, on tools like Cursor and frameworks for Claude & Code for dev teams, is what lets your engineers build, deploy, and maintain these automations instead of watching them rot.

 1. Lead Scoring and Qualification Automation

-Automated lead scoring is a foundational marketing automation workflow that systematically evaluates and qualifies inbound leads, ensuring your sales team only engages with the most promising prospects.
-It works by assigning points based on demographic data (like company size or industry) and behavioral actions (like visiting a pricing page or downloading a whitepaper).
+Automated lead scoring evaluates and qualifies inbound leads so your sales team only engages with the most promising prospects.
+It assigns points based on demographic data (company size, industry) and behavioral actions (visiting a pricing page, downloading a whitepaper).
 When a lead's score crosses a predefined threshold, they are automatically routed to sales.

-This workflow is crucial for scaling companies, especially those in B2B tech or specialized services like AI team augmentation.
-It prevents sales reps from wasting time on unqualified leads and creates a powerful, data-driven bridge between marketing efforts and sales outcomes.
+Scaling companies need this workflow first, especially in B2B tech or specialized services like AI team augmentation.
+It stops sales reps from wasting time on unqualified leads and builds a data-driven bridge between marketing effort and sales outcomes.

 Strategic Breakdown & Tactical Application